jundalisay/pp/content/en/faq.md

 {{< l a="Pantrypoints" >}}
 The government can earn a points-tax per transaction which can be claimed as the goods and services of the person taxed.
 In this way, Pantrypoints becomes an employment system as well.

-So a potato farmer literaly pays potatoes to the government which it then pays to its employees or uses for welfare services, reducing the use of money for such purposes.
+So a potato farmer literally pays potatoes to the government which it then pays to its employees or uses for welfare services, reducing the use of money for such purposes.
 The revenue that would have gone to the banker to finance that money then goes to the farmer to incentivize his productivity, increasing the real wealth of nations.
 {{< /l >}}

 <!-- ## Pantrypreneur and ISAIAH -->